'Falcon and the Winter Soldier': Could Sharon Carter Be the Power Broker?

-(This article contains spoilers for the Marvel Disney+ series “The Falcon and the Winter Soldier” through the third episode)
+(This article contains spoilers for the episode 3 of the Marvel Disney+ series “The Falcon and the Winter Soldier”)

 It was interesting to realize that at the end of the third episode “The Falcon and the Winter Soldier,” it’s still extremely unclear what the overall plot is.
 That’s not a bad thing — Sam and Bucky have a mystery they’re trying to solve.
 And that mystery has expanded greatly with the introduction of a new player: The Power Broker.